The Severn Bridge became a victim of its own success ….

 Final Design for the Second Crossing.
 1992 to 1993

 The Second Crossing is comprised of a cable stayed bridge spanning the main navigation channel, with a two kilometre length of approach viaduct on either side.
-At 5 kilometres, it is the longest river crossing of this type in the country.
+At 5 kilometres, it was the longest river crossing of this type in the country.

 There are 20 spans of approach viaduct on either side of the main bridge and each span is made up of 27 separate units of hollow concrete box girder, tensioned together using high tensile steel strands.